American Airlines Flight 965: Crash

 When take-off power was selected, neither pilot had remembered to disengage the previously deployed speed brakes, which were fully extended and significantly reduced the rate of climb.
 At 9:41:28 pm EST, the aircraft struck trees at about 8920 ft above mean sea level on the east side of the 9000 ft mountain.
 The last record on the flight data recorder indicated that the plane was flying at 187 kn and with a pitch attitude of almost 28°.
 The crash was 9.7 km south of Tulua VOR and 28 km north of the approach end of runway 19 at Alfonso Bonilla Aragon International Airport.
-Initially, the aircraft cleared the summit, but struck the trees with the tail and crashed shortly after the summit.
+The aircraft impacted near the summit, with most of wreckage clearing the mountain and falling on the opposite side.

 Five passengers, all seated within two rows of each other, survived the initial impact, but one died two days later of his injuries.
 In addition to the four human survivors, a dog, which had been in a carrier in the cargo hold at the time of the crash, survived the accident.

-Crash investigation and final report
+Investigation

-The crash was investigated by the Special Administrative Unit of Civil Aeronautics (Aeronáutica Civil) of the Republic of Colombia, with assistance from the U.S. National Transportation Safety Board (NTSB), as well as other parties, including the U.S. Federal Aviation Administration, Allied Pilots Association, American Airlines, Boeing Commercial Airplane Group, and Rolls-Royce Engines.
+The crash was investigated by the Special Administrative Unit of Civil Aeronautics (Aeronáutica Civil) of the Republic of Colombia, with assistance from the US National Transportation Safety Board (NTSB), as well as other parties, including the US Federal Aviation Administration, Allied Pilots Association, American Airlines, Boeing Commercial Airplane Group, and Rolls-Royce Engines.

 The investigations revealed that neither the Boeing fixed-base simulator nor the flight management system simulator could be backdriven with the data obtained directly from the accident airplane's flight data recorder (FDR).
 Because the 757 flight simulators could not be backdriven during the tests, whether the airplane would have missed the mountain/tree tops if the speedbrakes had been retracted during the climb attempt could not be determined with precision, but the final report stated that if the flightcrew had retracted the speedbrakes one second after initiating the escape maneuver, the airplane could have been climbing through a position that was 150 ft above the initial impact point.
 Because the airplane would have continued to climb and had the potential to increase its rate of climb, it might well have cleared the trees at the top of the mountain.

-The Civil Aeronautics prepared a final report of its investigation in September 1996, which was released through the U.S. NTSB.
+The Civil Aeronautics prepared a final report of its investigation in September 1996, which was released through the US NTSB.

 In its report, the Civil Aeronautics determined these probable causes of the accident: